deakinshaun/2025-SIT383758-ClassRepo/README.md

 David was here and is very unsure if what he is doing is correct, but nothing ventured nothing gained.

 Yuvraj was here - its 32 degrees outside - very Hottt!!!!

 Jason is here for a visit ~~

 Shaun is back here.

 Shaun added more stuff without pulling first.

-Done
+Done, but not sure how i did that

-but not sure how i did that
+Anish has shown up all of a sudden